jh3nd3rs0n/jargyle/README.md

           The configuration file
       --config-file-xsd, -x
-          Print the configuration file XSD and exit --enter-chaining-socks5-user-pass
+          Print the configuration file XSD and exit --enter-chaining-dtls-key-store-pass
+          Enter through an interactive prompt the password for the key store for the DTLS connections to the other SOCKS server
+      --enter-chaining-dtls-trust-store-pass
+          Enter through an interactive prompt the password for the trust store for the DTLS connections to the other SOCKS server
+      --enter-chaining-socks5-user-pass
           Enter through an interactive prompt the username password to be used to access the other SOCKS5 server --enter-chaining-ssl-key-store-pass
           Enter through an interactive prompt the password for the key store for the SSL/TLS connections to the other SOCKS server
       --enter-chaining-ssl-trust-store-pass
           Enter through an interactive prompt the password for the trust store for the SSL/TLS connections to the other SOCKS server
-      --enter-ssl-key-store-pass
+      --enter-dtls-key-store-pass
+          Enter through an interactive prompt the password for the key store for the DTLS connections to the SOCKS server --enter-dtls-trust-store-pass
+          Enter through an interactive prompt the password for the trust store for the DTLS connections to the SOCKS server --enter-ssl-key-store-pass
           Enter through an interactive prompt the password for the key store for the SSL/TLS connections to the SOCKS server --enter-ssl-trust-store-pass